My mom, my sister and I jumped into our rented Mazda after flying from Omaha to Boston. We were headed 3 hours north to New Hampshire!

 The highway also takes you through White Mountain National Forest.

 Driving though the forest, there are a numerous amount of places you can stop along your drive.
-We made a few pit stops to see a small waterfall, get some pictures of the view and even to just walk around a little bit.
+We made a few pit stops to see a small waterfall, get some pictures and walk around a little bit.

 Once we came out of the forest, we reached a cute little town that had two things we needed: alpine sliding and food.

 The place we found was Attitish Mountain Resort and it was $18 a person to go down the slide.
 We all really enjoyed the experience, so I think the price was justified.
-The price also included a ski lift ride up to the top of the mountain, were we got to see more fall trees on our ride up.
+The price also included a ski lift ride up to the top of the mountain, where we could see more fall trees during our ride up.

 We really tried to just go with the flow during our two nights in this state, stopping along the way whenever we saw something that intrigued us, trying different foods such as poutine, and even getting lost a few times.